elammertsma/SmartHome_MotionSensor_RPi/README.md

 ifttt_key=
 ```
 - Go back to your IFTTT webpage and copy the key
-- Paste the IFTTT webhook key at the end of the line, so it reads:
+- Paste the IFTTT webhook key at the end of the line.
+Note that in Nano, you need to press Ctrl+U to paste!
+When you're done it should look like this:
 ```
 ifttt_key=nTxxxxxxxxxxxxxxJSA
 ```
-- Ctrl-X
+- Press Ctrl-X
-- Y to save
+- Press Y to save
-- press Enter to confirm keeping the filename unchanged
+- Press Enter to confirm keeping the filename unchanged
 - Optionally, you can change some settings in the code in iftttpir.py:
 ```
 nano iftttpir.py